jingyitang826/rfid-cocktail-bot/README.md

     - The system then simulates drink preparation with a 10-second timeout.

 3. **Drink Serving**:
-    - The UR cobot places the finished drink at an available position in the pickup station.
+    - The UR cobot places the finished drink at an available position in the pickup station (output).
     - The LED display shows current order numbers at each position (e.g., `0:101, 1: , 2: , 3: `).
     - Once a user picks up the drink, the corresponding position is cleared (e.g., `0: , 1: , 2: , 3: `).

 ## Example Interaction

-1. User drops 3 RFID tokens into the reader.
+1. User drops 3 RFID tokens into the reader (input).
 2. LED screen shows: `Vodka, Lemon Juice, Soda`.
 3. User presses the green button to confirm.
 4. LED shows: `Order number: 102` for 10s.
-5. After the drink is prepared and placed by the UR cobot, the LED updates the serving station status:
+5. After the drink is prepared and placed by the UR cobot (output), the LED updates the serving station status:
    `0:102, 1: , 2: , 3: `
    (The drink has been placed at position 0).